Vietnam.vn - Nền tảng quảng bá Việt Nam

 Who is behind Evergrande?

-Mr. Xu Ka-yin is the founder of the giant real estate group China Evergrande.
+Mr. Xu Ka Yin is the founder of the giant real estate group China Evergrande.
 He was born in 1958 to a poor family in Henan province (China).
 He lost his mother when he was less than 1 year old and lived with his grandmother in poverty in a rural area.
 He had a miserable childhood when he had to eat moldy buns and bread.

 Growing up, he said he planned to become a construction worker so he could earn a steady salary.
-“I was very eager to help others and was eager to get a job, leave the countryside and have a new life,” he said in a 2018 speech.
+“I was very eager to help others and eager to get a job, leave the countryside and have a new life,” he said in a 2018 speech.

-In 1978, with great efforts, he passed the entrance exam to Wuhan Iron and Steel Institute.
+In 1978, with his efforts, he passed the entrance exam to Wuhan Iron and Steel Institute.
 He graduated in 1982, then worked at the steel factory here for a while before coming to Shenzhen in 1992.

 A golden age